Event Monitoring Settings Screen.

 Choosing the strongest encryption standards is foundational for data security.
 Algorithms like AES offer high levels of security, especially with key lengths of 128-bits or more.
 Regularly assess and update encryption algorithms to stay ahead of emerging threats.

 Encryption keys are only as secure as their management.
-Regularly rotating keys and using strong storage and password policies helps prevent unauthorized access.
-Automated tools simplify key rotation and centralize management, reducing risks and minimizing potential damage from compromised keys.
+Regularly rotating keys and using strong storage and password policies helps prevent unauthorised access.
+Automated tools simplify key rotation and centralise management, reducing risks and minimising potential damage from compromised keys.

 Data encryption works by using an algorithm and a key to scramble data.
 The key is a string of characters used to encrypt and decrypt the information.
 The data remains encrypted until a user with the correct key unlocks and decodes it, restoring the data to its original, readable form.